SLIBIO/SLib-Doc/source/Guides/UIComponents/ScrollView/Index.rst

    </sapp>

-To create a PickerView programmatically, you can use code like the following:
+To create a ScrollView programmatically, you can use code like the following:

 ::